Hammarberg/c2/README.md

 main:
         moveq #data.end - data, d0
 data:
-        word $01020304, $baadbeef
+        dword $01020304, $baadbeef
 .end:
 ```
 ### Anonymous labels
-Anonymous labels doesn't have to be unique and are declared with a colon at the beginning of a line.
+Anonymous labels doesn't have to be unique and are declared with a single colon at the beginning of a line.

 Example:
 ```